 Happy and healthy – vitamins & supplements for teenagers

-Vitamins and supplements are big business, and with the hectic lives we lead these days, they are more important than ever.
-While all age groups can benefit from supplements, one group that can particularly reap the benefits are teenagers, who are at such a crucial stage of their development.
+Vitamins and supplements are big business.
+And with the hectic lives we lead these days, they are more important than ever.
+While all age groups can benefit from supplementation: one group that can particularly reap the benefits are teenagers, who are at a crucial stage of their development.

-Our teenage years are somewhat dramatic – growth spurts, hormones aplenty, not to mention the academic, sporting and social demands on us as well, and even the possibility of first entering the workforce.
+Our teenage years are somewhat dramatic, growth spurts coupled with hormone surges.
+Not to mention the academic, sporting and social demands many may struggle to live up too.
+Some even worry about the possibility of first entering the workforce.

-Teenagers are notorious for being night owls who are simply terrible at getting up in the morning, and to be fair, science does say that it’s not entirely their faults – it’s just the way their brains are wired during this development stage.
+Teenagers are notorious for being night owls who are simply terrible at getting up in the morning.
+In their defence, it’s not entirely their faults.
+It’s just the way their brains are wired during this stage of growth.

 Sunshine is important for a happy mood though (lack of it is why we get seasonal affective disorder in winter), so in order to counteract this, make sure they’re taking Vitamin D supplements.
 This will help to keep their moods boosted and energy levels on track, even if they still like to be chronically lazy!